mrborges23/micphy2021/session3.md

 ```
 Place the produced alignments inside the **data** folder.

-2. Now, open the ```great_apes_pomothree.Rev``` file using an appropriate text editor.
-First load in the PoMo alignments using the ```readCharacterDataDelimited()``` function.
+2. Open the ```great_apes_pomothree.Rev``` file using an appropriate text editor.
+First load in the PoMo alignment using the ```readCharacterDataDelimited()``` function.
 This functions requires you to input the number of expected states: these are 10 for PoMoTwo and 16 for PoMoThree.
 ```
 data <- readCharacterDataDelimited("data/great_apes_pomothree_naturalnumbers.txt", stateLabels=16, type="NaturalNumbers", delimiter=" ", headers=FALSE)
 ```